 Digitizing Kodachrome slides is a good idea because the mounts – usually cardboard – can cause deterioration of the image.
 But scanning Kodachrome slides can be tricky.
 Uncorrected scans usually have an off-putting bluish cast.
 Some scanning applications have presets to help adjust, but additional care must be taken because scratches, dust and defects will also be digitized.

 Libraries and archives usually find it more cost-effective to out-source the scanning of slides.
-Look for a local firm and ask them where the scanning is done before handing over any unique family images with sentimental value.
+Look for a local firm and ask them where and how the scanning is done before handing over any unique family images with sentimental value.